kimbring2/minecraft_ai/README.md

 There are some minor bugs in the MineRL package, but it was necessary to use a different method than the manual, especially when wearing a wooden pickaxe.
 Originally the command with action ['equip'] = 3 must be changed to action ['equip'] = 'wooden_pickaxe'.

 ## Combine various tasks into one
-In order to solve the MineRL ObtainIronPickaxe-v0 environment, solving a simple environment is needed.
-Especially in the case of the competition, since the starting position is random, the character can be activated first in an area where there are no trees around.
-In this case, you need to move to the area where the tree is, instead of trying to do the treechop task right away.
+In order to solve the MineRL ObtainIronPickaxe-v0 environment, solving a simple environment is needed at first.
+Especially in the case of the competition, since the starting position is random, the agent can be activated first in an area where there are no trees around.
+In this case, we need to move to the area where the tree is, instead of trying to do the treechop task right away.

 Performance video after combining task : https://www.youtube.com/watch?v=IDKemeU_laY